zyd14/community-integrations/libraries/dagster-iceberg/docs/reference.md

 ---

+## Using table branching

+Iceberg tables support branching, which allows you to write to and read from a branch of a table without affecting the main branch.
+This is particularly useful for development workflows where you want to test changes without overwriting production data.

+The Iceberg I/O manager supports table branching through the `branch_config` parameter in `IcebergCatalogConfig`.
+When you configure a branch name, all assets using that I/O manager will read from and write to the specified branch.
+If the branch doesn't exist, it will be created automatically.

+=== "Basic branching"

+    To use table branching, configure the `branch_config` parameter with a `branch_name`:

+    ```python title="docs/snippets/table_branching.py" linenums="1"
+    --8<-- "docs/snippets/table_branching.py"
+    ```

+    In this example, all assets using the `io_manager` will read from and write to the `dev` branch.
+When you materialize assets, they will be stored in the `dev` branch, and downstream assets will read from the `dev` branch as well.

+=== "Branching from a specific snapshot"

+    You can also create a branch from a specific snapshot by providing the `ref_snapshot_id`:

+    ```python title="docs/snippets/table_branching_from_snapshot.py" linenums="1"
+    --8<-- "docs/snippets/table_branching_from_snapshot.py"
+    ```

+    This creates a branch named `experimental` based on snapshot ID `123456789`.
+If the specified snapshot ID doesn't exist, an error will be raised.

+!!! info "Branch configuration options"

+    The `IcebergBranchConfig` supports several configuration options:

+    - `branch_name`: Name of the branch to use (defaults to `main`)
+    - `ref_snapshot_id`: Snapshot ID to use as the base for the branch (optional)
+    - `max_snapshot_age_ms`: Maximum age of a snapshot in milliseconds (optional)
+    - `min_snapshots_to_keep`: Minimum number of snapshots to keep (optional)
+    - `max_ref_age_ms`: Maximum age of a reference in milliseconds (optional)

+    For more information, see the [Iceberg branching documentation](https://iceberg.apache.org/docs/latest/branching/).

+!!! info "Branch creation"

+    When writing to a branch, if the branch doesn't exist, it will be created automatically from the current snapshot.
+When reading from a branch, the branch must exist.
+If you try to read from a branch that doesn't exist, an error will be raised.
+You can control the behavior when a branch doesn't exist and the table has no snapshots using the `error_if_branch_and_no_snapshots` parameter in `IcebergCatalogConfig`.

+---

 ## Allowing updates to schema and partitions

 By default, assets will error when you change the partition spec (e.g. if you change a partition from hourly to daily) or the schema (e.g. when you add a column).
 You can allow updates to an asset's partition spec and/or schema by adding the following configuration options to the asset metadata: